varun-venkatesh/varun-venkatesh.github.io/_posts/2020-10-29-bare-mtl-chapter3.md

 Now, if you try this (build and run) and type on the qemu console, you will see what you type - something you couldn't do before!

+Have you noticed how in the last couple of chapters, we've derived the baud-rate based on an assumption that the system clock on board operates at 12 MHz?
+Where did we get this from?
+How are we so certain?
+And can we change this at all?

+In the [next chapter](https://varun-venkatesh.github.io/2020/11/11/bare-mtl-chapter4.html), we'll explore how to work with our crystals, oscillators and clocks in the all important endeavour of measuring time.

 ### References

 As I've stated earlier, the datasheet for LM3S6965 is a good starting point and reference to understand interrupts and NVIC in particular.